 A Good Night’s Rest

 A good’s night sleep is just as crucial as eating healthy and exercising.
-It’s important that we adults get enough quality sleep, it’s even more important that our toddlers get enough quality sleep.
-Children, in fact, need more hours of sleep than we adults do to support their rapid mental and physical development.
+Like adults, kids must also get enough quality sleep.
+Children, in fact, need more hours of sleep to support their rapid mental and physical development.

 Toddlers need between 12 and 14 hours of sleep per day to grow strong and healthy during their preschool years.
 These hours of sleep may be divided up between night-time sleeping and naps during the day.
 Older children may not need any naps at all.